mingweishih/openenclave/docs/DesignDocs/TEECallsRefactoring.md

-Assuming that we use *weak symbol* to avoid the naming conflict of the wrapper function (i.e., only one implementation of the functions is picked), the invocation of `sample_ecall` to both enclaves ends up using the same table id and function id and potentially causing a mismatching;
+Assuming that we use *weak symbol* to avoid the naming conflict of the wrapper function (i.e., only one implementation of the functions is picked), the invocation of `sample_ecall` to both enclaves ends up using the same table id and function id and potentially causing a mismatch;
 i.e., the enclave may use the wrong table id or function id to look up the ECALL.

 Proposed revision